 Stocks might lose value under the following circumstances:

-• The issuing company falters or goes under, in which case individual shares can drop in price (and the company may forego paying dividends).
+• The issuing company falters or goes under, in which case individual shares can drop in price and the company may forego paying dividends.
 This is also known as “specific” or “unsystematic risk,” and may be slightly mitigated by having a diversified portfolio.

 That said, scary news headlines can blow things out of proportion.
 A certain amount of market fluctuation is absolutely normal — and, in fact, an indicator that the market is healthy and functioning.

 Should You Invest in Stocks?

-But due to their exponential growth potential, stocks can offer investors one of the very best vehicles for building significant wealth over time, with higher average return rates than many other kinds of assets.
+Due to their growth potential, stocks may offer investors a possible way to build wealth over time, given that they tend to have higher average return rates than many other kinds of assets.

 Along with helping you build wealth to achieve financial goals like retirement or homeownership, investing in stocks is also a possible way to keep up with inflation.
-As tempting as it may be to stash your cash under your mattress, the value of those paper dollars decreases over time, which means the $100 you squirrel away today might only be worth $95 ten years from now due to inflation.
+As tempting as it may be to stash your cash under your mattress, the value of those paper dollars decreases over time, which means the $100 you squirrel away today might be worth only $95 ten years from now, due to inflation.

 Getting Started Investing in Stocks

 Also, the interest and dividends you earn are subject to taxes in the year you earn them, and you may incur taxes when you sell an investment.
-Tax rates are usually lower for “long-term” assets, or those held for a year or longer; taxes on “short-term” capital gains tend to be higher.
+Tax rates are usually lower for “long-term” assets, or those held for a year or longer; taxes on “short-term” capital gains (on securities held for less than a year) tend to be higher.